 Generative AI and the Paradoxes in Management Education

-As generative AI tools become increasingly integrated into academic and professional environments, they offer unprecedented opportunities for innovation, efficiency, and personalized learning.
-Yet, they also raise critical questions: What are the limits of what AI can teach?
+As generative AI tools become increasingly integrated into academic and professional environments, they offer unprecedented opportunities for innovation, efficiency, and personalised learning.
+Yet, they also raise critical questions, such as: What are the limits of what AI can teach?
 Can it truly foster the nuanced thinking, emotional intelligence, and ethical reasoning that management education aspires to cultivate?

 By bringing together diverse perspectives in both in-person and hybrid formats, we aim to foster meaningful connections and spark new ideas that will shape the future of management education in an AI-augmented world.